avinashsaini39/Projects/Event Manage 1 (MERN)/Readme.txt

 -client contains the admin panel
 -server contains the backend operations
--website contains the main website
+-website contains the main website(for website download the second folder)